ZS-CSIRT/Ansible-CentOS-TheHive/README.md

     These variables are used to define how your "The Hive" instance will be configured.
     The variables are:
     HOSTNAME: choose a hostname for your server
-    FQDN: the Fully Qualified Domaine Name of your server
+    FQDN: the Fully Qualified Domaine Name of your server.
+Will also be used by the NGINX configuration template.
     HIVE_IP: the IP address used by the "The Hive" server
-    HIVE_BASEURL: the base URL you will use to connect to the "The Hive" web interface
     ORG_ID: The ID or name of your Organisation.
 Will be used in "The Hive" to configure the organisation profile.
     HIVE_EMAIL: The email that the "The Hive" instance will impersonate when sending email notifications.
     HIVE_CONF: The location of the "The Hive" configuration file (default: /etc/thehive/application.conf)